agkj/SC2002-Java-Movie-Project/README.md

 Ensure all folders in the .data folder has been downloaded.

 1) Admin username and password are both: admin
-2) Precreated movie goer email to check for booking: dan@gmail.com
+2) Precreated movie goer email to check for bookings: "dan@gmail.com"